lakshya-at-work/Iris-classification-/README.md

 Users can interactively set input parameters through sliders, text boxes, or other Streamlit widgets.
 Based on the provided parameters, the application predicts a class out of three possible categories using a pre-trained machine learning model.
-The predicted class along with relevant information is displayed for user interpretation.

 # Technology Stack: